 - By making the drink from coffee beans that have been infused with CBD

 Like any kind of CBD product, the concentration of CBD can vary, so it is important to carefully check how much CBD is in the product and calculate how much of the compound you are consuming in each cup.

-CBD infused coffee is different from marijuana-infused coffee.
+CBD infused coffee is very different from marijuana-infused coffee.

 The latter is made from the marijuana plant and therefore has relatively-high THC content.
 The presence of THC not only means that you will receive the characteristic high, but it is also illegal in the UK, parts of the US and many other countries.

 CBD coffee, on the other hand, is made from either CBD isolate of CBD extracted from the hemp plant.
 As such it has no to negligible levels of THC, and so has no psychoactive or addictive properties.

 CBD coffee can be beneficial for people who love their morning cup of coffee (and maybe even a few more throughout the day), but find that it also makes them feel jittery.

 The CBD content means that it is loaded with many of the same benefits of CBD oil and other CBD products.

 We’ll cover the benefits of CBD coffee in detail a little later, but first we’ll dive into how CBD coffee works exactly.